 Her openness caught me off guard, but caught me none the less.
-Thirty something, with girl-next-door features and long hazel hair, I wasn't disappointed that my airline ticket said 45C.
+Thirty something, with girl-next-door features and long auburn hair, I wasn't disappointed that my airline ticket said 45C.

 Stowing briefcase and camera bag, I deliberated whether to answer by way of smile or comment.

 "Are you from Ft.
 Myers or just vacationing," I decided, not realizing the depth of the question.